 The NOVA Honors Program had one of the most significant impacts on my life.
 I was placed in courses that were fast-paced and led by professors of the highest caliber.
 Currently a student at a prominent four-year university, I can assure you that the talented professors at NOVA measure up, and sometimes exceed, those at my university.

 Honors challenged me as a student and as an individual.
 Through honors-specific courses, I had interactions with university leadership and studied abroad in Ireland in 2015.
-NOVA Honors prepared me for college and for life, exposing me to many different points of view of people from many walks of life.
+NOVA Honors prepared me for college and life, exposing me to many different points of view of people from many walks of life.

 I was assigned extra work in most of my courses and had community service requirements.
 However, I encourage people to look past the work, and past the challenges.
-These hurdles only serve to make you a stronger student and better person.
-I can attest that through NOVA's Honors Program, I achieved both of those principles.
+These hurdles only serve to make you a stronger student and

 2016 Honors Program graduate, NOVA AS degree in Social Science with a GIS specialization and current Virginia Tech College of Natural Resources and Environment (CNRE) student majoring in Geography and minoring in GIS and National Security and Foreign Affairs